What yoga postures stabilize the shoulder blade by engaging serratus anterior and the trapezius muscles?

 Shoulder pain is very common in the general population.
 In particular, subacromial impingement is a frequent cause of shoulder pain.
 Subacromial impingement occurs when there is reduced space between the head of the humerus and the acromion process.
 The head of the humerus is the ball at the top of the upper arm bone (the humerus) that fits into the socket to create the shoulder joint.
 The acromion process is the bony ledge of the scapula that sticks out over the top of the humerus.
 As a result of the reduced space between the head of the humerus and the acromion process, tissues in that area get compressed.

-Strengthening the muscles that stabilize the scapula and support maintaining the subacromial space is necessary for reducing the compression of tissues and reducing shoulder pain.
+Strengthening the muscles that stabilize the scapula can help maintain the subacromial space.
+And that is necessary for reducing the compression of tissues and reducing shoulder pain.
 The trapezius and serratus anterior are key muscles for maintaining stability of the scapula.
 The researchers in this study explored several yoga postures as one possible way of developing the necessary strength in the right places to stabilize the scapula and maintain the subacromial space.

 How active are the scapular stabilizing muscles, specifically serratus anterior and the upper, middle, and lower trapezius, in yoga postures (crow pose, dancer’s pose, locust, downward dog, modified plank with hands clasped, modified plank with hands shoulder-width, reverse tabletop, side angle, side plank, tree pose, upward dog, warrior 2)?